hbowie/notenik-swift/README.md

 Notenik for Swift
 -----------------

 This is a note-taking application written in Swift.
 The initial platform is macOS.
 The executable Notenik application is available from the Mac App Store.
 Complete documentation is available as a separate [GitHub project](https://github.com/hbowie/notenik-KB).
+The app has its own website at [Notenik.app](https://notenik.app).

 Some of the Notenik code is now broken out into separate packages.